rbewoor/Misc/README.md

 No logging.
 Creates a set of all the characters encountered and writes them to the output file in the format required.

 Expects exactly 3 Command line arguments (including the script name): python checkAlphaCharacters4mVocab3.py </input/vocab/file/with/path/vocabFilename.txt> </output/alpha/file/with/path/AlphaFilename.txt>

+13) Script Name: deespeechTesting_makeCommands_getOutputs1.ipynb
+Description: For testing a saved Deespeech model by giving it audio files for inference.

+Section 1 is used to generate the inference commands and write them to an output file.
+For each input audio file two commands are created: on for without language model and one for with language model.
+Script will look for all the audio .wav files that are in the folders specified in the wavLocsDict variable and use them all for testing.
+Even if you are not using a language model, specify something as the command has to be generated.
+But in section 2, you can select which type of commands to actuall fire.
+E.g. you may code it as "--lm GARBAGE VALUE" and "--trie GARBAGE VALUE".
+Section 2 is used to read in a file created by Section 1.
+It fires each command and captures the response.
+The audio file path and the corresponding inference are written to an output file.
+No logging implemented.

+NOTE: Logic expects the --audio parameter to be in the final position for each command.

+IMPORTANT INPUT VARIABLES TO EDIT BEFORE RUNNING:

+For SECTION 1:
+opFileLocationS1  and opFileNameS1 ::: Location and name of the output file to create. model_skel, alpha_skel, lm_skel, trie_skel::: Edit these to point to the model, alphabet file and language model.
+DO NOT edit the cmd_skel and audio_skel variables. wavLocsDict::: Specify one or more folders where the audio files to be tested are.
+Use a unique key for each entry.

+For SECTION 2:
+ipFileLocationS2 and ipFileNameS2::: Location and name of the input file from where to pick up the commands. opFileLocationS2 and opFileNameS2::: Location and name of the output file to create for the audio file + inference result. flagRun_NOlm_cmds and flagRun_WITHlm_cmds::: Flags for the firing of WITHOUT language model and WITH language model commands respectively.